Can You Take Collagen While Pregnant?

 Guidelines recommend elevating protein intake to around 1.20 g/kg of the current body weight per day for expectant mothers.
 While a balanced diet should ideally be the primary protein source for pregnant women, achieving this balance isn’t always feasible.

 Incorporating collagen during this crucial period can help meet the increased protein demands.
 As a source of amino acids, it’s crucial not to exceed recommended intake levels during pregnancy.
-The suggested daily dose for pregnant and lactating women, from both dietary sources and supplementation, is approximately 70-100 g per day.
+The suggested daily dose for pregnant and lactating women, from both dietary sources and supplementation, is approximately 70-100 g daily.

 Given that collagen is a naturally occurring protein in the body, there are no contraindications for its use during breastfeeding.
 The recommended additional intake level for non-breastfeeding women during the first six months postpartum is 18-20 g/day, and from six to 12 months postpartum, it’s advised to aim for an additional 12.5 g/day.